Monday, August 31, 2009

 Our Quest for a New Vehicle

-They say that in the world of car sales, August is what they call the "Ghost Month".
-In the chinese calendar, sales are expected to drop and so promos are normally developed as contingency plan.
+They say that in the world of car sales, August is the "Ghost Month".
+In the chinese calendar, sales are expected to drop and so promos are developed as contingency plan.

 We originally planned on getting another SUV.
 Our first car as a couple was a 1998 Honda CR-V. But a few months before we had the baby, we sold it off and drove a Toyota Rav-4.
 We recently gave it up and now we're in search for a sedan.

-Next on the line would be a Mitsubishi.
+Next in line would be a Mitsubishi.
 I had one when I was in college and not once did it ever let me down.
 It never spent a night or a day in the Casa, not just that it was well maintained, but performance?
 Superb.
 Price?
-Better.
+Reasonable.
 The Mitsubishi Lancer 1.6 GLX retails at P685k and the higher end, the 1.6 GLS CVT retails at P745k.

 Finally, we test drove a Honda Civic.
-Sporty and fast, the Honda Civic not only gives a driver ultimate driving pleasure, but a price tag that fits.
+Sporty and fast, the Honda Civic not only fulfills its promise of ultimate driving pleasure, but a price tag that fits.
 The Honda Civic 1.8 V Manual Transmission retails at P858k and the automatic version is at around P898k.

 We decided on the Corolla Altis 1.6E.
 We're releasing it first thing in the morning.